Impact of scissors-correction schemes on first-principles calculations of second-harmonic generation in ultraviolet nonlinear-optical crystals: Computational Details

-First-principles calculations were performed primarily with CASTEP.\cite{Segall2002,Clark2005} For P-KDP, F-KDP, and BNPO, we additionally carried out cross-code comparisons using the Vienna \textit{ab initio} Simulation Package (VASP)\cite{Kresse1996a} and the projector-augmented-wave code GPAW.\cite{Mortensen2024} All calculations were based on density-functional theory (DFT) within the generalized-gradient approximation using the Perdew--Burke--Ernzerhof (PBE) exchange--correlation functional.\cite{Perdew1996} Projector-augmented-wave (PAW) datasets were used in VASP~5.4.4 and GPAW~25.7.0, whereas norm-conserving pseudopotentials\cite{Lin1993,Lee1995} were used in CASTEP.
+For BBO, LBO, CBO, CLBO, KBBF, and LCPO, first-principles calculations were performed with CASTEP.\cite{Segall2002,Clark2005} For P-KDP, F-KDP, and BNPO, we carried out cross-code comparisons using CASTEP, the Vienna \textit{ab initio} Simulation Package (VASP)\cite{Kresse1996a}, and the projector-augmented-wave code GPAW.\cite{Mortensen2024} All calculations were based on density-functional theory (DFT) within the generalized-gradient approximation using the Perdew--Burke--Ernzerhof (PBE) exchange--correlation functional.\cite{Perdew1996} Projector-augmented-wave (PAW) datasets were used in VASP~5.4.4 and GPAW~25.7.0, whereas norm-conserving pseudopotentials\cite{Lin1993,Lee1995} were used in CASTEP.
+The cross-code calculations used comparable valence spaces for H, O, P, K, and Ba.
+In CASTEP and VASP, H $1s^1$, O $2s^2 2p^4$, P $3s^2 3p^3$, K $3s^2 3p^6 4s^1$, Na $2s^2 2p^6 3s^1$, and Ba $5s^2 5p^6 6s^2$ were treated as valence states.
+In GPAW, the default PBE PAW setups were used, for which H $1s^1$, O $2s^2 2p^4$, P $3s^2 3p^3$, K $3s^2 3p^6 4s^1$, Na $2p^6 3s^1$, and Ba $5s^2 5p^6 6s^2$ are included as valence states.

 The structures of BBO, LBO, CBO, CLBO, KBBF, and LCPO were taken from the PBE-optimized geometries reported in Refs.~\cite{Cheng2018a,Cheng2020b}.
 The PBE-optimized geometries of P-KDP and F-KDP were taken from Ref.~\cite{Jia2020}.
 For BNPO, the experimental structure reported in Ref.~\cite{Yang2023} was used as the starting point and was further relaxed within PBE using VASP, including the van der Waals correction suggested in Ref.~\cite{Yang2023}.
+For each of P-KDP, F-KDP, and BNPO, identical lattice vectors and atomic coordinates were used in the CASTEP, GPAW, and VASP calculations; no package-specific structural relaxation was performed.

-In CASTEP, scalar-relativistic effects were included via the Koelling--Harmon treatment.\cite{Koelling1977} Self-consistent calculations were converged to $10^{-6}$~eV per atom.
-The plane-wave kinetic-energy cutoff was set to 750~eV for BBO, LBO, CBO, CLBO, LCPO, P-KDP, F-KDP, and BNPO, and to 850~eV for KBBF.
+In CASTEP, scalar-relativistic effects were included via the Koelling--Harmon treatment.\cite{Koelling1977} Self-consistent calculations were converged to $10^{-6}$~eV per atom, except for the F-KDP CASTEP cross-check, where a threshold of $10^{-10}$~eV per atom was used.
+The plane-wave kinetic-energy cutoff was set to 750~eV for BBO, LBO, CBO, CLBO, LCPO, P-KDP, and BNPO, to 850~eV for KBBF, and to 1000~eV for the F-KDP CASTEP cross-check.
 Brillouin-zone integrations used Monkhorst--Pack meshes of $6\times6\times6$ (28), $6\times7\times9$ (60), $11\times8\times7$ (96), $9\times9\times9$ (75), $13\times13\times13$ (231), $9\times9\times6$ (75), $13\times13\times13$ (196), $6\times6\times6$ (108), and $8\times8\times8$ (95) for BBO, LBO, CBO, CLBO, KBBF, LCPO, P-KDP, F-KDP, and BNPO, respectively, where the numbers in parentheses denote irreducible $k$ points.